 1. Coursera – Best for University Credentials

-Coursera partners with over 300 universities and organizations worldwide, offering degrees, professional certificates, and guided projects that employers actually respect.
-You can get credentials from places like Yale, Stanford, and IBM without setting foot on campus.
+Coursera partners with over 300 universities and organizations worldwide, offering degrees, professional certificates, and guided projects that employers recognize.
+According to company data, the platform serves 77 million learners globally as of 2024.
+Credentials come from institutions including Yale, Stanford, and IBM without requiring campus attendance.

 2. Udemy – Best for Course Variety